 - Don’t give yourself crazy diet restrictions.
 If you feel like you can’t have anything good to eat, chances are you’re going to go crazy and eat all the things.
 Focus on eating whole foods like vegetables, fruits, protein and healthy fats.
 Find delicious recipes so you’ll feel like you’re indulging when you really aren’t.
 Once I started following a plant based whole food diet, my cravings and urge to binge eat went away because I’m able to eat things that I truly love.

 - Heal your gut.
 My experience with binge eating was that I would crave things and just couldn’t stop thinking about it until I just gave in and ate it.
 Once I started eating, I couldn’t stop.
-I started eating a plant based whole food diet and adding fermented foods which resulted in my food cravings going away and my belly bloat going away.
-This was the way I personally overcame my binge eating and food cravings.
+I healed my leaky gut by using this.
+This was a key factor in how I overcame my binge eating and food cravings.
 Your gut is connected to almost every part of your body and it is directly connected to your brain.
-Having an imbalance of bacteria in your gut can wreak havoc in your whole body!
+Having leaky gut can wreak havoc in your whole body!
 If you’ve been eating a lot of processed foods for a while or most of your life, its’ pretty likely you’re gut needs some love.

 If you’ve tried everything and nothing works, you can seek professional help from an organization like Overeaters Anonymous.
 I had a friend who had success with them and spoke very highly of their services.